 Chapter 127 of Kaiju No. 8, published on June 5th, brings a crucial moment for Kafka Hibino.
-After Kikoru Shinomiya and Mina Ashiro weakened the daikaiju, No. 8 finally has a chance to win the battle.
-The scenes highlight the importance of the protagonist's punch, his last opportunity to destroy the core of the Meireki Era mega kaiju and fulfill the promise he made years ago to Mina, his childhood friend.
-With the announcement that the work is in its final stretch, the manga leaves room for readers' curiosity regarding Kafka's future.
+After Kikoru Shinomiya and Mina Ashiro weakened the daikaiju, number 8 finally has the chance to win the battle.
+The scenes highlight the importance of the protagonist's punch, his last opportunity to destroy the core of the Meireki Era mega-kaiju and fulfill the promise he made years ago to Mina, his childhood friend.
+With the announcement that the series is nearing its end, the manga sparks readers' curiosity about Kafka's future.

 - The Beginning After the End Ep.
 10: Arthur Faces the Conjurer